UK Government Departments

 National Inland Navigation Forum (ninf)

-An infrequent meeting of national inland boating organisations to note, and agree if possible, individual positions on new proposals by Navigation Authorities.
+A six-monthly meeting of national inland boating organisations to note, and agree if possible, individual positions on new proposals by Navigation Authorities.
+It is attended by John Booker on behalf of DBA.

 There are nearly 40 other authorities of which 20 belong to the Association of Inland Navigation Authorities (AINA) along with EA and CRT.
-For example, the River Wey is run by the National Trust, the Broads by the Broads Authority, the Basingstoke by two County Councils and the Chelmer and Blackwater by IWA.
-We have intermittent links with many of them We are invited to AINA functions and consultations as observers.
+For example, the River Wey is run by the National Trust, the Basingstoke by two County Councils and the Chelmer and Blackwater by IWA.

 Other Boating Associations